-a.
-Variety of fish is selected by the organiser and should be announced prior to the contest, a minimum of eight weeks before the competition.

-b.
-Crustaceans, molluscs and cephalopods are not considered as being a "fish".
+- a.
+Variety of fish is selected by the organiser and should be announced prior to the contest, a minimum of eight weeks before the competition. - b.
+Crustaceans, molluscs and cephalopods are not considered as being a "fish". - c.

-- c.
 Fish can be served either warm or cold (i.e. cold smoked). - d.
 Injections, brining or marinating are allowed. - e.
 Boiling, steaming or deep-frying is not allowed. - f.
 Stuffing is allowed.
-However the contents must originate from the basket of ingredients supplied by organisers.
+However, the contents must originate from the basket of ingredients supplied by organisers. - g.

-g.
 Side dish will be decided by the organisers.
 The organisers will provide the ingredients.
-It must be prepared only from the basket of ingredients given to each team.
-The list of the ingredients must be notified to the teams a minimum of eight weeks before the competition.

-- 17. Spices and flavourings must be sourced by the team and are only permitted in the cooking process and cannot be used as a garnish. - 18.
+It must be prepared only from the basket of ingredients given to eat team.
+The list of the ingredients must be notified to the teams a minimum of eigweeks before the competition. - 17.
+Spices and flavourings must be sourced by the team and are only permitted in the cookin process and cannot be used as a garnish. - 18.
 Sauces, glazes, marinades and injections are allowed during the cooking process.
-Sauces and glazes may be used in the presentations, at the discretion of the team.
+A light finglight glazing with sauce/glaze may be applied just prior to arranging the meat in the turn-in box - 19.
+In order to encourage and promote local produce, country specific dishes and team the WBQA recommends or more of the followitignal categories be included in competitions: - a.
+Freestyle dessert to show off food styling and alternative cooking. - b.
+Vegetarian dish to promote local produce and have an alternative to meats and fish. - c.
+Homeland cooking/chefs' choice to promote international culture and cuisine from te homelands. - d.
+Sauce category. - e.
+Whole hog. - f.
+Blind/mystery basket give teams a box of local products which are unknown to the to until competition day (shows how creative the teams are).